dennisnordberg/julia-school/content/julia/dataframes.md

 ### Julia variable naming conventions

 When it comes to naming variables in Julia, I follow convention and keep them all lowercase.
-Multiple words in variables are separated with an underscore, like this: `my_new_column`.
-This is known as "snake case".
+For variable names with multiple words (e.g. `my_new_column`), I use "snake case": all lowercase, with underscores separating the words.

 </aside>